WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/numbers.md

 For more information, see [Dates and times]().

-## 2D, two-dimensional
+## 2D

-Spell out the first mention of the term as *two-dimensional*.
-Thereafter, on subsequent mentions, use *2D*.
+Abbreviation for *two-dimensional*.
+Spell out the first mention of the term as *two-dimensional*; on subsequent mentions, use *2D*.

 Always hyphenate *two-dimensional*.
+Don't hyphenate the abbreviation as *2-D*.

 For more information, see [Abbreviations]().

-## 3D, three-dimensional
+## 3D

-Spell out the first mention of the term as *three-dimensional*.
-Thereafter, on subsequent mentions, use *3D*.
+Abbreviation for *three-dimensional*.
+Spell out the first mention of the term as *three-dimensional*; on subsequent mentions, use *3D*.

 Always hyphenate *three-dimensional*.
+Don't hyphenate the abbreviation as *3-D*.

 For more information, see [Abbreviations]().